-- Put pressure on European debt while the ECB will not yet allow itself to let rates rise.
+- Put pressure on European debt while the European Central Bank continues to keep rates down.

-I am not sensing that inflation is back in a big way.
-Instead, I see an opportunity to use the existing financial windfall and potential for growth — probably higher than expected before Covid – to bring the financial system back to greater sustainability, and to allow American citizens to find more jobs that pay better.
+I’m not sensing that inflation is back in a big way.
+Instead, I see an opportunity to use the existing financial windfall and potential for growth — probably higher than expected before COVID-19 — to bring global financial systems back to greater sustainability and to allow American citizens to find more jobs that pay better.

-Incidentally, this inflation will let the US government deleverage cheaply, while tapering (gradually reducing monetary easing policy).
-In addition, a return to slightly higher rates would put pressure on European debt, private or public.
-Why cheat yourself of this small trip-up…?
+Incidentally, this inflation will let the U.S. government deleverage cheaply while tapering (i.e., gradually reducing monetary easing policy).
+In addition, a return to slightly higher rates would put pressure on European debt, both private and public.

 Why assume such conspicuous growth?

-As for business investment, it will be conditioned by two simultaneous and brutal needs: digital acceleration of course, but also the environmental revolution.
-Add to this the American willingness to invest in stabilizing the economies of Latin America and you begin to see the extraordinary wave of investment that is coming in the US, and more generally in the dollar zone.
+As for business investment, it will be conditioned by two simultaneous and brutal priorities: digital acceleration and environmental revolution.
+Add to this the American willingness to invest in stabilizing the economies of Latin America, and you begin to see the extraordinary wave of investment that is coming in the U.S., and more generally, in the dollar zone.

 When so many forces combine simultaneously, strong and relatively durable economic growth is almost inevitable.
-Now, I am not claiming that we’re back in post-world-war boom times.
-But a lot of people are going to try to make us believe exactly that, to the point where even the phrase “Cold War” will return to the headlines, following the rumors of unrest in Belarus and ‘boots on the ground‘ in Ukraine.
+Now, I am not claiming that we’re back in post-World War II boom times, but a lot of people are going to try to make us believe exactly we are.
+We may even see the phrase “Cold War” return to the headlines, following the rumors of unrest in various parts of the world.

 But what if the long-awaited digital productivity shows up?
 And what about green productivity?

-In updating my economic plan, I anticipated a potential explosion around 2024 or 2025, when debt pressure will become too strong to sustain everywhere.
-It would be common sense to think that things cannot go on this way, and that reality will make Biden – and the Keynesian period that we are entering – pay.
-(That’s why there’s a question mark after the “BAM” event in the graphic.)
+After updating my economic plan, I anticipate a potential explosion around 2024 or 2025 when debt pressure will become too strong to sustain everywhere.
+It would be common sense to think that things cannot go on this way, which is why there’s a question mark after the “BAM” event in the graphic.

-Covid is certainly an unexpected accelerator – proof that you can’t make predictions.
-But remote work, made possible by tech, will in turn make it possible to recover efficiency in tertiary jobs.
+COVID is certainly an unexpected accelerator and undeniable proof that you can’t make predictions.
+But remote work — made possible by technology — will make it possible to recover efficiency in tertiary jobs.
 This productivity, along with the increase in taxes imposed on global groups, will pay the bill for COVID-19.

-I’m definitely betting with those who think in terms of outcomes.
-Ultimately, they’re the ones who are always right!
+And I, for one, am betting with those who think in terms of outcomes.
+Ultimately, they’re the ones who are always right.